RebeccaBraken/Concept-Trees/README.md

 # Concept Trees of News Stories

-The project extracts entities from one/multiple articles and detects relationships between them using BabelNet and Wikipedia.
+This project extracts entities from one or multiple articles and detects relationships between them using BabelNet and Wikipedia.
 It then displays the entities and their relationships in a network.
 The different steps of the network are saved as html-files.

 ## Motivation